-After you have installed a server run the following to start the Oracle services for the Serena Runtime:
+After you have installed a server run the following to start the Oracle services:

-dm\control rdbms\start
+'''

+dm control rdbms start

+'''

 If you have rebooted your system prior to performing an installation you must manually restart the Oracle services as detailed below.
 In this example Oracle Enterprise version 12c is installed in /opt/oracle/12.0 and the Oracle SID is dim14.